Stage 2 Draft / February 26, 2025

 16.2.1.1 ModuleRequest Records

-Table 3: ModuleRequest Record fields
+Table 3: ModuleRequest Record Fields

 Field Name Value Type Meaning

-[[Specifier]] String The module specifier
+[[Specifier]] a String The module specifier

 [[Phase]] defer or evaluation The target import phase